 Salmon is a species of fish which is found both in fresh water (rivers) and saline water (seas), depending on the stage of its development.

 They have a peculiar life cycle.
 The fish lay their eggs near the mouth of rivers, where the eggs hatch, develop into fries and start their journey toward the sea.
 They grow into adult salmon in the sea, then go back to the rivers to reproduce, where most of them die after laying their eggs.

 The varieties of this fish are usually identified based on the ocean where they are located.
 The scientific name of the salmon family is Oncorhynchus in the Pacific, while they belong to the Salmogenus in the Atlantic.
 There is only one type of Atlantic salmon, and five kinds of Pacific salmon namely, chinook (or king), sockeye (or red), coho (or silver), pink, and chum.
 Another popular variety is wild Alaskan salmon.

 The flesh of the salmon is usually pink but can range between shades of red to orange.

 Nutritional Value of Salmon

-This well known and popular fish is a very good source of easily digestible proteins (amino acids), and fatty acids like Omega-3 in the form of triglyceride, as well as vitamins like vitamin D, vitamin A and some members of the B vitamin family.
-It also contains minerals like selenium, zinc, phosphorus, calcium and iron.
+This well-known and popular fish is a very good source of easily digestible proteins (amino acids), and fatty acids like Omega-3 in the form of triglyceride, as well as vitamins like vitamin A, vitamin D and some members of the B vitamin family like choline, pantothenic acid, and biotin.
+It also contains minerals like selenium, zinc, phosphorus, calcium, and iron.